Peergos/book/src/features/apps.md

 The following endpoints are available:

-/peergos-api/data/path.to.file – The data folder is where the App can store and retrieve files
+/peergos-api/v0/data/path.to.file – The data folder is where the App can store and retrieve files

-/peergos-api/form/path.to.file – An app can POST a HTML Form to /form/somefile.txt and have the results stored in a file of the same name in the data folder.
+/peergos-api/v0/form/path.to.file – An app can POST a HTML Form and have the results stored in a file of the same name in the data folder.

 If an App is launched from a file/folder context menu item, the path of the file/folder will be available via: